-Monroe County is one of 10 ARTs nationwide that are engaged in their own researcher-practitioner partnerships to complete an in-depth review of the drivers of probation revocation.
-These jurisdictions include: Cook County, Illinois; the city and county of Denver, Colorado; Harris
+Monroe County was one of 10 ARTs nationwide that were engaged in researcher-practitioner partnerships to complete an in-depth review of the drivers of probation revocation.
+Other jurisdictions included: Cook County, Illinois; the city and county of Denver, Colorado; Harris

 County, Texas; Niagara County, New York; Pima County, Arizona; Pulaski County, Arkansas; Ramsey County, Minnesota; Santa Cruz County, California; and Spokane County in Washington state.

-This brief reports the core factors shaping Monroe County’s probation violation and revocation trends: CHJR-probation-revocation-brief-062921
+(1) This brief shares the core factors shaping Monroe County’s probation violation and revocation trends: CHJR-probation-revocation-brief-062921

 seen in the previous brief.
 These strategies are reported here to aid jurisdictions across Indiana and nation that are working to reimagine their probation supervision systems: CHJR-probation-solutions-brief-062921

-The report with all the findings of the multi-year study’s report (48 pages): RRC Executive Report_final.
+(3) This full report has all the findings of the multi-year study’s report (48 pages): RRC Executive Report_final.

 For the technical analyses and results (200+ page report), please email mirnorth@indiana.edu.